 This country report gives an overview of the Estonian country model of EUROMOD.
-The report presents the basic information on the Estonian tax-benefit system valid in 2007-11 (as of 30th June in corresponding year), it explains which and how different taxes and benefits are simulated in EUROMOD and how well the model represents actual income distribution and monetary aggregates.
+The report presents the basic information on the Estonian tax-benefit system valid in 2007-12 (as of 30th June in corresponding year), it explains which taxes and benefits are simulated and how in EUROMOD and how well the model represents actual income distribution and monetary aggregates.